Being a carer

 Longer breaks

-Sometimes you may feel you need a longer break – a day here and there, a few days break or a holiday of a week or two – or, over time, a combination of these.
+Sometimes you may feel you need a longer break.
+This could be a day here and there, a few days break or a holiday of a week or two.
+Or, over time, a combination of these.

 This doesn’t necessarily mean going away yourself.
 It could be that the person you’re caring for goes on holiday and you stay home.
-This will give them new experiences, a change of scene and routine, and a chance to mix with other people, while you get a well-earned break too.
+This will give them new experiences, a change of scene and routine, and a chance to mix with other people.
+And, you’ll get a well-earned break too.

 If you go away and need to arrange alternative care, then depending on how much care your loved one needs, friends or family may be able to take over.
 Your local council can also help, for both regular short breaks and less frequent longer breaks.
 Speak to their social services department and ask about ‘respite care’.